chiuzon/svelteWeb3/README.md

 # `svelteWeb3`
 A simple, dependency minimized package for building modern dApps with Svelte

-## `⛔ svelteWeb3 isn't compatible with rollup.
-You can use vite instead`

 ## `⚠️ The library is highly unstable`
 `PRs are highly appreciated`